NeverMendel/Revolut-Analysis/README.md

 ## Optional arguments

-The full list of optional arguments can be display by executing `./src/main.py --help`.
+The full list of flags and optional arguments can be display by executing running the script wit`./src/main.py --help`.

 ```
 usage: main.py [-h] [--show-chart] [--save-chart] [--check-errors]